refinedev/refine/documentation/blog/2023-09-06-daisy-ui-panel.md

 ### `<ProductCreate />` Page

 We have already scaffolded the `<ProductCreate />` component using the **Inferencer**.
 Following the same process described for `<ProductList />`, we can get the code for `<ProductCreate />` component from the page at `/products/create`.
-We won't get into the detailed steps here, as moving ahead you can repeat the process of getting the page code from the modal at all action routes.
-You can then make necessary adjustments and come up with the final code.
+We won't get into the detailed steps here, as moving ahead, you can repeat the process of getting the page code from the modal at all action routes.
+You can then make the necessary adjustments and come up with the final code.

 The `<HeadlessInferencer />` uses **refine**'s `@refinedev/react-hook-form` APIs to build forms for `create` and `edit` pages.
 The **refine-React Hook Form** package integrates the `useForm()` core hook with the features of **React Hook Form**'s `useForm()` hook.